theTushar-dot/CSD/README.md

 ## Inference time
-I found the easist way to reduce the inference time is to use 16-bit floating point precision instead of 32-bit.
-The choice of schuduler is also quite curcial for inference time.
+I found that the easiest way to reduce inference time is by using 16-bit floating-point precision instead of 32-bit.
+Additionally, selecting the right scheduler is crucial for optimizing inference time.

-1. Impact of 16-bit vs 32-bit inference time (all images are generated using LMSDiscreteScheduler depth and normal surface information with conditioning scale of 1.0 and 0.5 respectively and 10 inference):
+1. Impact of 16-bit vs 32-bit inference time (all images are generated using LMSDiscreteScheduler on depth and normal surface information with conditioning scale of 1.0 and 0.5 respectively, and 10 inference steps):
 a.
 32 bit
 Inference Time: 7.063s